coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 OK I made a commit to the "wrong" branch and it is a public branch, what now?

-`git cherry-pick` the commit to the "right" branch:
+Solution: `git cherry-pick` the commit to the "right" branch:

 ![]({{ site.baseurl }}/img/git-fix-3.svg)